Ear, Nose & Throat Video Visits with Dr. Aretsky

-ENT Specialist, Dr. Aretsky, in Glen Rock/Ridgewood, NJ has been helping patients live better and feel better for decades.
+ENT Specialist, Dr. Aretsky, in Upper Saddle River, NJ has been helping patients live better and feel better for decades.

 My name is Dr. Philip J. Aretsky and I am an Ear, Nose & Throat specialist and the owner of Ridgewood Hearing Center.
-I have helped thousands of Ridgewood area residents enjoy optimal hearing and great health.
+I have helped thousands of UpperSaddle River area residents enjoy ENT health and optimal hearing.
 I was recently appointed as the Staff ENT at the Christian Health Care Center in Wyckoff, NJ.

 Adenoids – Adenoids are a mass of tissue located high up in the mouth behind the nose and roof of the mouth.
 Enlarged and inflamed adenoids (called adenoiditis) can make it difficult to breath and lead to recurring respiratory infections.